Last Updated on May 23, 2024 by Kirsten Raccuia

 At the time, I thought moving abroad meant choosing one life over the other.
 Having a foot in each country meant not having my heart in either.
 Little did I know that it would have been totally ok to have my heart in both.

-I thought selling everything and starting fresh seemed like the smart thing to do, so we wouldn’t feel a pull to go back to the US when it got hard.
+I thought selling everything and starting fresh seemed like the smart thing to do so we wouldn’t feel the pull to go back to the US when it got hard.
 Which is why I sold Feisty Kitten.

 However, I sold it to someone I trusted who turned a million-dollar business into dust.
 While that has nothing to do with moving overseas, that has everything to do with our lifestyle.